 3. Learn Java 9, 10, 11 or Maybe 12

-I know many Java developers are still learning Java 8 but at least you can make some time to learn new features of Java 9, Java 10 and Java 11.
-I am not asking you to move to an upgraded version without finishing the current, as it would cause problems in future.
+I know many Java developers are still learning Java 8 but at least you can take some time to learn new features of Java 9, Java 10, and Java 11.
+I am not asking you to move to an upgraded version without finishing the current one, as it would cause problems in the future.

 However, if you manage your time right, learning a few new concepts at a regular interval of time won’t cause any harm.
 If you are not excited about the upgraded version, Java 9 brings a lot of new things like Jigsaw, Reactive Streams, Process API, HTTP2 client, JShell, etc. Similarly, JDK 10 brings var to offer dynamic typing and some GC improvement.

 4. Spring Framework 5.0

-Spring Framework 5.0 is the first major release since the Spring Framework 4 released in December 2013.
+Spring Framework 5.0 is the first major release since Spring Framework 4 released in December 2013.
 It comes with many features such as Functional programming with Kotlin, Reactive Programming Model, Core framework revision, Core container updates, Testing improvements, etc.

 If you also use Spring, it’s probably the best time to learn Spring 5.0.
 There are many excellent courses available on the Internet.
 You just have to choose one as per your experience.
 Furthermore, you can even learn Spring Security 5.0 and Spring Boot 2 and expand your skillset.

 5. Unit Testing